We believe every player should have access to the best mouthpieces.

 Collect Them All

 The mouthpieces that we pick for modeling are the best of the best.
 You don’t have to try 10 mouthpieces to find a good one anymore!
-We now offer two different Otto Link Reso Chamber models in a range of tips, my favorite Otto Link Slant Signature Tone Edge, as well as Reso C melody pieces in a range of tips.
+We now offer my favorite New York Meyer Alto mouthpiece, two different Otto Link Reso Chamber models in a range of tips, my favorite Otto Link Slant Signature Tone Edge, as well as Reso C melody pieces in a range of tips.

 Finding a really special mouthpiece is an almost magical experience.
 It opens up new sonic possibilities that were previously closed.
 One of the joys of operating GetASax for the past decade+ has been chasing down those rare, holy grail sorts of mouthpieces, and getting to know their unique personalities.
 I remember buying my favorite Otto Link Reso Chamber from a wonderful player in Europe.
 For me, that mouthpiece is just so comfortable to play.
 The facing is perfect, done by the incomparable Freddie Gregory.
 The baffle is just right – dark but not too dark.
 Brightens up when you push it.
 Responds effortlessly.
 Takes air beautifully.
 Marvelous.